- What are 10 Smart Contracts Use Cases?

 We will be able to choose to access mortgages, which could be pooled from groups of investors, under the protection of smart contracts.
 No longer would be forced to pay whatever the few large banks decide to offer.

-We would have the power to negotiate rates given the strength or weakness of our positions.
+We would have the power to negotiate rates given the strength or weaknesses of our positions.
 Also, these investors would be less likely to want to hastily foreclose on our collateral and leave us homeless in the process.

 For existing systems, as I have shown, the technological advantages of smart contracts will help to speed up transaction times, lower costs, and even make processes much easier and stress-free.
 The truth of the matter is that smart contracts represent the real place where the blockchain revolution is taking place.

-And when smart technology is present in the real world assets like cars we drive, things we use, and helps determine the choices we make, the world‘s going to be a lot more secure and interesting place in which to live.
+And when smart technology is present in the real world assets like cars we drive, and things we use, and helps determine the choices we make, the world‘s going to be a lot more secure and interesting place in which to live.

 DevTeam.Space can help you here with its expert blockchain developers community.
 Write to us your initial blockchain smart contracts development project details via this form and one of our technical managers will link you with the right software developer team, and further assist you with project planning, execution, etc.